 The Group has established an approval process that is based on the project value as a percentage of the Group shareholders' funds.
-Projects that are below a certain percentage of the Group's shareholders' funds are approved by the Executive Chairlady and an Executive Director.
+Projects that are below a certain percentage of the Group's shareholders' funds are approved by the Executive Chairlady and Executive Deputy Chairman and CEO.
 Those more than certain percentage of the Group's shareholders' funds would require approval by the Board.
-In FY2023, there was no project that exceeded more than 10% of the Group's shareholder's funds that require Board approval.
+In FY2024, there was no project that exceeded more than 10% of the Group's shareholder's funds that require Board approval.